inclusive-design/website-cities/content/resources/co-design-invitation-checklist/index.md

    - Availability of individuals who require personal assistance may depend on the availability of their assistants and their ability to commute to the workshop.
    - Consider parents with young children may not be able to attend workshops unless child care is provided.
 - When sending out invitations:
-   - Create a spreadsheet of organizations, groups, communities, individuals that should be included in this event.
-Template example
+   - Create a spreadsheet of organizations, groups, communities, individuals that should be included in this event. {{< resource src="Organizations Database.xlsx" text="Organizations Database template example (Excel spreadsheet)" >}}
    - Consider inviting people at least 3 weeks to one month ahead of time to give potential participants time to plan and make arrangements.
    - In the invitation email, inform participants how this event meets their accessibility needs and what accessibility services are provided.
    - In the invitation email, clearly inform participants what kinds of commitments they are making, how their contributions will be used, and how they will be compensated for their participation.